-- When do you expect me to start taking part in the therapy process?
+- When do I get to start taking part in the therapeutic help inside the clinic?

 But making headway in your recovery, at the expense of other health factors, won't help anyone.

-Step 3 - Managing The Budget For Treatment
+Step 3 - What Budget Is Available For Treatment?

 Third sector organisations providing full stack care (detox, therapy, aftercare) under one roof are few and far between, but worth investigating in your area.